 Somerset is a beautiful County with stunning countryside, an excellent coastline and spectacular features, including Cheddar Gorge and Exmoor National Park, and areas of outstanding natural beauty, including the Quantock, Blackdown and Mendip Hills.
 The county has good rail and road links, providing easy access to major cities and nearby airports at Bristol and Exeter.
 Renting and buying houses remains affordable, despite being on the M5 corridor

-Somerset Partnership NHS and Social Care Trust provides social and health care for the rural county population requiring secondary psychiatric services.
+Somerset Foundation Trust provides social and health care for the rural county population requiring secondary psychiatric services.
 The Trust is currently shortlisted for Health Service Journal Mental Health Trust of the Year.
 Services are concentrated in the four main centres of population, ie Wells, Bridgwater, Yeovil and Taunton.
 The majority of services are provided by generic Child and Adolescent, Adult or Elderly Community Teams.
-There are also specialist teams including Enhanced Community Support, Eating Disorders, Early Intervention in Psychosis and Forensic, some of which are provided on a County-wide basis.
+There are also specialist teams including Perinatal, Eating Disorders, Early Intervention in Psychosis and Forensic, some of which are provided on a County-wide basis.
 The Trust is one of the first Mental Health trusts to be offering Transcranial Magnetic Stimulation and Vagal Nerve Stimulation as treatments for difficult to treat depression.
 The buildings are generally modern, pleasant and purpose-built.

 Relationships between senior and junior medical staff are generally excellent.
-Throughout the County we have two F2 Doctors, five VTS Trainees and nine Core Trainees.
+Throughout the County we have F1 and F2 Doctors, GP VTS Trainees and eight Core Trainees.
 Currently there are also four or five Advanced Trainees.
 It’s a small scheme, everyone knows each other and it’s supportive and friendly.
 Trainees report that they easily become well embedded in the services, building up good relationships with seniors, and managers.

 General adult posts will vary in the proportion of time spent on the wards and with specialist teams, allowing more senior trainees to work increasingly independently.